fossasia/eventyay-tickets/doc/api/resources/submissions.rst

-description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null`` do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist. image                                 string                     The submission image URL
+description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null`` do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de" slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist. image                                 string                     The submission image URL